• Link to Facebook

 GT04_00 – Family Business Research General Track

 Family-owned firms are one of the foundations of the world’s business community.
 Their creation, growth, and longevity are critical to the success of the global economy.
 Driven by unique goals that interact at multiple levels, they continue to stimulate research which is progressing in terms of theory building.
 However, the systematic adoption of comprehensive and theoretically grounded frameworks that effectively capture the peculiarities of family businesses is still lacking.
-To advance our field, we welcome papers investigating one or several dimensions of family businesses, with multi-theoretical and multi-level approaches, and cross-cultural research.
-We are particularly interested in contributing to advancing “Family Business Research” as an independent field for family businesses with studies that offer rigor to Academia and relevance to owner-managers, practitioners, policymakers, and local communities.
+To advance our field, we welcome papers investigating one or several dimensions of family businesses, with multitheoretical and multi-level approaches, and cross-cultural research.
+We are particularly interested in contributing to the

 Goal 4: Quality education; Goal 5: Gender equality; Goal 8: Decent work and economic growth; Goal 9: Industry, Innovation, and Infrastructure; Goal 11: Sustainable cities and communities; Goal 12: Responsible consumption and production